Judge video scandal case: Court expresses anger over not presenting complete challan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Anti-Electronic Crime Court, Islamabad expressed strong anger at Federal Investigation Agency (FIA) and the prosecution team for not presenting complete challan in the judge video scandal case despite clear court orders.
+ISLAMABAD: Anti-Electronic Crime Court, Islamabad expressed strong anger over Federal Investigation Agency (FIA) and prosecution team over not presenting a complete challan despite a clear court orders in the judge video scandal case.

-The Anti-Electronic Crime Court (AECC) heard the judge video scandal case where the FIA could not present a complete challan.
-At this the court expressed strong dismay at DG FIA and prosecution team and ordered sending a copy of the court orders to the secretary Establishment and secretary Interior.
-The court in its remarks said the Supreme Court of Pakistan had clearly ordered that high court alone has the power to take action against any institution for not following the court orders.
-At this the director legal of FIA Tahir Mahmood told the court that the new prosecutor had assumed his responsibilities just a day before and could not appear before the court.
-Later the court ordered the FIA to present a complete challan of the case at all cost and adjourned the hearing till October 7.
+Anti-Electronic Crime Court (AECC) heard judge video scandal case on Monday while the FIA could not present a complete challan in the court on Monday as well.

+To which the court reacting strong anger over DG FIA and prosecution team ordered to send a copy of the court orders to secretary Establishment and secretary Interior.
+The court in its remarks said that it is clear orders of the Supreme Court of Pakistan that high court has powers to take action against any institution over not following the court orders on which director legal of FIA Tahir Mahmood told the court that new prosecutor assumed his responsibility just a day before and he could not appear before the court.
+Later the court ordered the FIA to present a complete challan of the case at all costs and adjourned the hearing till

-ISLAMABAD: The Anti-Electronic Crime Court, Islamabad expressed strong anger at Federal Investigation Agency (FIA) and the prosecution team for not presenting complete challan in the judge video scandal case despite clear court orders.
+ISLAMABAD: Anti-Electronic Crime Court, Islamabad expressed strong anger over Federal Investigation Agency (FIA) and prosecution team over not presenting a complete challan despite a clear court orders in the judge video scandal case.

-The Anti-Electronic Crime Court (AECC) heard the judge video scandal case where the FIA could not present a complete challan.
-At this the court expressed strong dismay at DG FIA and prosecution team and ordered sending a copy of the court orders to the secretary Establishment and secretary Interior.
-The court in its remarks said the Supreme Court of Pakistan had clearly ordered that high court alone has the power to take action against any institution for not following the court orders.
-At this the director legal of FIA Tahir Mahmood told the court that the new prosecutor had assumed his responsibilities just a day before and could not appear before the court.
-Later the court ordered the FIA to present a complete challan of the case at all cost and adjourned the hearing till October 7.
+Anti-Electronic Crime Court (AECC) heard judge video scandal case on Monday while the FIA could not present a complete challan in the court on Monday as well.

+To which the court reacting strong anger over DG FIA and prosecution team ordered to send a copy of the court orders to secretary Establishment and secretary Interior.
+The court in its remarks said that it is clear orders of the Supreme Court of Pakistan that high court has powers to take action against any institution over not following the court orders on which director legal of FIA Tahir Mahmood told the court that new prosecutor assumed his responsibility just a day before and he could not appear before the court.
+Later the court ordered the FIA to present a complete challan of the case at all costs and adjourned the hearing till